TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

 your installation.
-If in the last step of the installation process in the Install Tool, you chose that you want to install a distribution, you will after your first Backend login be redirected to the "Get preconfigured distribution" screen of the Extension Manager.
+If in the last step of the installation process in the Install Tool, you chose that you want to install a distribution, you will after your first Backend login be redirected to the "Get preconfigured distribution" screen of the Extension Manager automatically.
 (Otherwise you can navigate there manually as well.)

+The following distributions are available:

 .. _introduction-package: